 This year's theme is “Communication Across the Lifespan” and is directed at promoting good communication and awareness between generations.
 Auditory issues, contrary to popular opinion, do not just occur in just elderly persons; anyone of any age can be affected.
 In this instance, we wanted to talk to a hearing professional to learn more about hearing disorders and auditory health.
 Below is our interview with Doctor of Audiology, Sean Lennox.

-Take a look at our full interview with Dr. Lennox below.
+Take a look at our full interview with Sean Lennox, AuD below.

 Ai: For how long have you been a Doctor of Audiology, when did you first start working in this field?